ProjectEvergreen/greenwood/www/pages/docs/css-and-images.md

 </header>
 ```

-Or in your JavaScript use a combination of `new URL` and `import.meta.url`!
+In your JavaScript use a combination of `new URL` and `import.meta.url` which means you can put the file anywhere in your project, not just the _assets/_ directory and it will be resolved automatically!
+For production builds, Greenwood will generate a unique filename for the asset as well, e.g. _logo-83bc009f.svg_.

 ```js
 const logo = new URL('../images/logo.svg', import.meta.url);